 How it works

-If the detected language is one of your supported languages (set in the Localization tab of the Account page) then the user's language preference is set.
+If the detected language is one of your supported languages (Admin Center > Account > Appearance > Localization) then the user's language preference is set.

 - If the detected language is not enabled in your account, the language preference is set to the closest matched language enabled in your account.
 For example, you receive an email that contains Hungarian and that is not one of your enabled languages, but German is enabled.
 In this case, German, as the nearest match is set as the user's language.

 Email-based language detection is especially useful if you provide support via email only since your users don't use Help Center, never sign in, and aren't able to set a language preference.
 The only other way to handle language for email-only end-users is to have them send email support requests to a language specific email address such as firstname.lastname@example.org.